otienojoseph/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 - 2-remove_database - Delete database
 - 3-list_tables - List all tables in your database
 - 4-first_table - Creates a table called first_table in the passed database
+- 5-full_table - Prints full description of the table first_table